MoHampton/100-days-of-Code2/log.md

 **Today's Progress**: JS Link to Modify a Custom List' s CSS

 **Thoughts** Messing around with highlighting certain rows within a custom list.
-I feel at a dissadvantage because I do not have the proper developer enviornment yet.
+I feel disadvantaged because I do not have the proper developer environment yet.

 ---